Github

 • Resilience: Because of these characteristics, it is possible to build a power system with high resilience.

-Through working with contributors, we would like to expand Hyphae to add features and functionality that will enable a flexible approach to microgrids.
+By working with other contributors, we would like to expand Hyphae to add features and functionality that will enable a flexible approach to microgrids.
 In particular, the Hyphae Technical Steering Committee (TSC) welcomes collaboration with hardware partners to ensure an entirely interoperable system.